echaeu/echa-oracle/README.md

 `:oracle` has two children: `:user`, and `:rdbms`.

-Attributes under ':user' are specific to the oracle user, as you may have guessed:
+Attributes under `:user` are specific to the oracle user, as you may have guessed:
 * `node[:oracle][:user][:uid]`
 * `node[:oracle][:user][:gid]`